Before you order Distributed Cloud Edge hardware, you must meet the installation requirements described on this page.

 The rack produces up to 13,650 BTUs of heat per hour and uses forced air to remove it from the installed hardware.
 The front of the rack acts as a cold air intake and the back of the rack as a hot air exhaust.
 You must provide 4 feet (1.2m) of open space at both the front and back of the rack to allow for sufficient airflow.

-The Distributed Cloud Edge hardware rack requires four independent QSFP28-100GBASE-LR4 fiber connections to your local network.
+The Distributed Cloud Edge hardware rack requires 4 LC single-mode fiber connections split between 2 redundant network devices on your local network.
+Only 100GBASE-LR4 and 10GBASE-LR links are supported.
 You must specify your network requirements, such as IP address ranges and firewall configuration when ordering Distributed Cloud Edge hardware.
+For optical transport circuits, enable fault propagation for optimal routing protocol convergence.

 Before ordering, your network administrator must work with Google to plan the network configuration for the Distributed Cloud Edge installation.